 Task One Child With Spying on Another

 There is nothing one sibling desires more dearly and viscerally than to destroy the life of another sibling.
 Tell the one that’s pestering you that you’re positive his brother/sister got a pound bag of Tootsie Rolls in the mail from Grandma, but you’ve been unable to catch him/her eating them.
 Caution the spy to conduct surveillance in the most clandestine manner possible, so that future missions will not be compromised because the targeted sibling suspects s/he has been ratted out.
-And tell your secret agent if he finds the bag of candy it’s all his.
+And tell your secret agent that if he finds the bag of candy it’s all his.

 This activity should keep the engaged child busy for at least a couple of hours, with minimal, if any, intervention from the parent.

 Have the Children Set Up a Home Pet Spa